 Mark Twain famously said, “I didn’t have time to write a short letter, so I wrote a long one instead.”
 That holds true for many of us, especially if we aren’t sure what we truly want to communicate.
 We just muck about the topic, typing continuously, hoping we’ll figure it out.

-Test Your Writing and Editing Skills
+Exercises to Improve Your Writing and Editing Skills

 The most important element to tight writing is knowing exactly what you want to say.
 If you haven’t sufficiently thought through your concept, you are setting yourself up for an afternoon of editing.
 Get your thinking done before you start writing.